shannah/CN1-Charts/README.md

 1. Android.
 Tested, Works.
 2. Java SE (i.e. in the simulator).
 Tested, Works
-3. iOS Tested, Works (using [Offline build](http://sjhannah.com/blog/?p=228) only because it requires support for namespaced resources which the build server currently doesn't support.
-See [issue 809](https://code.google.com/p/codenameone/issues/detail?id=809)).
+3. iOS.
+Should work using both build server and  [Offline build](http://sjhannah.com/blog/?p=228).
-4. Not tested on Windows Phone but likely won't work due to same [issue 809](https://code.google.com/p/codenameone/issues/detail?id=809).
+4. Windows Phone.
+Not tested, but should work.
+Please let me know if it doesn't!

 ##Download